Peace Wants a Piece of the Pie. Schedule a Pie Meeting with Your MOC.

 Peacebuilding matters because war and nuclear weapons are not viable options, the deaths and injuries of so many young people on the streets of America are not acceptable and domestic violence is not tolerable.
 Peacebuilding includes violence-prevention policies and programs that work.

 Peacebuilding also saves lives and money.
-For every dollar invested now, the cost of conflict could be reduced by $16 over the long run
+For every dollar invested now, the cost of conflict could be reduced by $16 over the long run.

-Peacebuilding is multi-faceted.
+A DEPARTMENT OF PEACEBUILDING MATTERS Peacebuilding is multi-faceted.
 Legislation calling for a cabinet-level Department of Peacebuilding (HR 1111) includes the following offices: 1) Peace & Education Training; 2) Domestic Peacebuilding Activities; 3) International Peacebuilding Activities; 4) Technology for Peace; 5) Arms Control & Disarmament; 6) Information & Research; 7) Human Rights & Economic Rights; 8) Intergovernmental Advisory Council on Peace; and 9) Federal Interagency Committee on Peace.
+Ask your member of Congress to co-sponsor The Act to Establish a U.S. Department of Peacebuilding |

 Nancy Merritt